-1 Refer to Sec.
-38-866 c.
+Refer to Sec. xxx c.
 (3) Maximum Allowable Vehicular Spaces.
+In no case shall any development require more than 15 bicycle spaces.

 Vehicular parking standards in Table (36) may be reduced by achieving one or all of the following reductions and credits.